Józef Kossakowski (bishop)

-Józef Kazimierz Korwin Kossakowski (16 March 1738 – 9 May 1794), of Ślepowron coat of arms, was a Polish noble (szlachcic), bishop of Livonia from 1781, political activist, writer, and supporter of Russian Empire.
+Józef Kazimierz Korwin Kossakowski (16 March 1738 – 9 May 1794), of Ślepowron coat of arms, was a Polish noble, bishop of Livonia from 1781, political activist, writer, and supporter of Russian Empire.

 Early life

 Brother of hetman Szymon Kossakowski, voivode Michał Kossakowski and castellan Antoni Kossakowski, he took Holy orders on 17 April 1763 after having studied in Vilnius and Warsaw.
 His first positions in the Church were a provost in Wołpa and canon in Vilnius.

 Career

 On 13 March 1775 he became an aide to the bishop of Vilnius (titular bishop of Cinna), and on 17 September 1781 he became the bishop of Livonia (Polish: Inflanty).
 At that time he also became administrator of the Courland diocese.
 He is known to have misappropriated vast amounts of the Church's and the public's finances.
 From 1787 he received a steady pension from the Russian embassy in Poland, becoming a protégé of the Russian ambassador Otto Magnus von Stackelberg.
 He represented the Russian side in Sejms and local Sejmiks, often bribing or threatening other deputies.
 With Stackleberg's support he was nominated to the Permanent Council (1782–1786).
 On 19 December 1791 he became the coadjutor bishop of Vilnius with bishop Ignacy Jakub Massalski.
 His bishop nominations were a reward for his service to the Russian Empire: they were controlled by Empress Catherine the Great, were not consulted with Rome, and served to both reward Russia's loyalists in their dominions, as well as increase the Russian state's control over the Roman Catholic Church there.

 In 1786 he published two novels: Ksiądz Pleban (Parish Priest), outlining in literary form a perfect parish of the Age of Enlightenment and Panicz gospodarz (Mister Ruler).
 A year later, he wrote another novel, Obywatel (The Citizen) He has also translated some plays from French.
 In 1791 he wrote a novel Czarownica (Witch).